Challenges

 Limited understanding of the contribution of space in the success of urban commons initiatives in residential neighbourhoods

-Community-run spaces shared as urban commons among neighbours, such as parks, community gardens, or community centers contribute to social cohesion and sustainable living.
+Community-run spaces shared as urban commons among neighbours, such as parks, community gardens, or community centres contribute to social cohesion and sustainable living.
 However, understanding the spatial dynamics is essential for their success and sustainability and remains a challenging matter for urban planning research.

 This challenge entails questions regarding spatial accessibility, distribution, and the impact of design on these initiatives.
 How spaces are integrated within urban landscapes, their proximity to residences, and ease of use can profoundly influence community participation.
 Additionally, the spatial requirements and potential conflicts in densely populated urban areas pose significant challenges.
 Recognizing the importance of space in urban commons initiatives is pivotal for urban planners, policymakers, and researchers striving to create inclusive, thriving, and sustainable urban communities.